Vietnamese Women´s Day – October 20 ❤️

 2. Why is Vietnamese Women’s Day important?

-• Women in Vietnam still face challenges such as gender-based violence, unequal pay, and limited representation in politics and leadership roles.
-There is ongoing work to address these issues and promote gender equality.
+Women in Vietnam still face issues such as unequal pay, gender-based violence, and limited representation in leadership positions.

 holidays-celebrations-festivities-vietnam